-Salmon patties.
-When I think of my childhood and a meal that my mom got on the table quickly, these pop into my head.
-With simple ingredients (that I had never measured before sharing this recipe today), salmon patties are great introduction to fish for your kiddos.
-They also make for a great simple summer dinner.
+With simple ingredients (that I had never measured before sharing this recipe), these simple salmon patties are a great make ahead meal for your kiddos.
+They also make for a simple summer dinner.

 “This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

 Using pantry ingredients makes getting dinner on the table so much easier.
 The ingredients in this recipe are ones you likely already have on hand.
 If not, they are items I suggest you add to your pantry staples list.